Anna E. McEwan, Dean

-The mission of the College of Education is to promote the professional growth of students who have made a commitment to service and careers in the fields of P-12 teaching, counseling, leadership, human development, family studies, dietetics, health promotion, and retail merchandising.
+The mission of the College of Education is to promote the professional growth of students who have made a commitment to service and careers in the fields of K-12 teaching, counseling, leadership, technology, human development, family studies, dietetics, health promotion, exercise science, and retail merchandising.
 The College accepts as its primary role the preparation of professionals who make wise and informed decisions based on sound knowledge, applied experiences, and research-based practices.

 Four broad goals guide the College of Education in positively impacting student performance, enhancing the quality of programs, and improving the efficiency of operations.
 The goals are to model and promote the use of emerging technology resources, to acknowledge and address the diversity of students, faculty, staff, curriculum, and field or clinical placements, to collaborate with public schools and other community agencies to positively impact P-12 student learning and client development, and to encourage the use and development of best practices in specific fields of study.

 The College is a member of the American Association of Colleges for Teacher Education and is accredited by the National Council for the Accreditation of Teacher Education (NCATE)/Council for the Accreditation of Educator Preparation (CAEP).
-All programs that lead to teacher or leader certification are approved by the Alabama State Board of Education.
-The Family and Consumer Sciences program is accredited by the American Association of Family and Consumer Sciences (AAFCS).
-The Counseling program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+All programs that lead to teacher certification are approved by the Alabama State Board of Education.
+The Family and Consumer Sciences program is accredited by the American Association of Family and Consumer Sciences (AAFCS) and the dietetics program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+All three Counseling program tracks are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).